Lief Simon's 4 Favorite Overseas Property Investment Markets

 This is another reason I like these four markets.
 All enjoy strong rental demand that I don’t see diminishing anytime soon.
 Furthermore, in each case, the demand for rental accommodation comes from diverse sources, hedging your risk.
 If one source of demand diminishes (European tourists, say), you still have other options for finding tenants for your rental properties (local tourists, for example).

-If I were starting over today with limited resources, I’d hightail it to Colombia, Panama, the Dominican Republic, or Brazil.
+But if I were starting over today with limited resources, I’d start in Colombia, Panama, the Dominican Republic, or Brazil.

 If I had the time and the budget, I’d take a position in all four.